 Key data points for the ROI

 The cost justification for robotic palletizers is complex, and many variables have to be considered.
-Some of these – like labor rates – are independent of your other processes, but floating.
-Other variables – such as throughput and number of shifts – are dependent on your other processes, but more constant.
+Some, such as labor rates, are both inconsistent and independent of your other processes.
+Others, like throughput and number of shifts, are both more constant and process dependent.

 As you look at how to control costs while improving capacity and consistency of your processes, our professional integrators at PeakLogix can help determine if robotic palletizing is the right next step.